Yandy Díaz: Tampa Bay Rays

-Although plagued by a hamstring injury in September 2020, Díaz appeared in 34 games of the abbreviated 2020 season, slashing .307/.428/.386 with 2 home runs and 11 RBI.
+Although plagued by a hamstring injury in September 2020, Díaz appeared in 34 games of the abbreviated 2020 season, slashing .307/.428/.386 with two home runs and 11 RBI.

 In the 2022 season, Díaz hit .296/.401/.423, leading the Rays in on-base percentage (.401), OPS (.824), and OPS+ (142), and finished second only to Harold Ramírez in batting average.
 He received MVP votes for the first time in his career, finishing in a tie for 20th in voting.

-On January 31, 2023, he signed a three–year, $24 million contract extension with the Rays.
+On January 31, 2023, Díaz signed a three–year, $24 million contract extension with the Rays.
 Díaz was named to his first All-Star Game in 2023, when he was elected the American League starter at first base.
-In his first at-bat, he hit a solo home run to put the AL up 1-0, becoming the first Rays starter to homer in an All-Star Game and the first Cuban-born player to do so since Cookie Rojas in 1972.
+In his first at-bat, he hit a solo home run to put the AL up 1–0, becoming the first Rays starter to homer in an All-Star Game and the first Cuban-born player to do so since Cookie Rojas in 1972.
 Diaz and his wife welcomed their first son the day after the All-Star Game.
 Diaz therefore flew into Seattle the morning of the All-Star Game, and flew back immediately afterward.
 He was officially placed on the paternity list on July 14.
 Díaz led the AL in batting average (beating out Corey Seager on the last day of the season) and in batting average on balls in play (.367), as he hit .330/.410/.522 with 22 home runs and 78 runs batted in.
 In doing so, he became the third Cuban-born player to win a batting title, after Tony Oliva and Yuli Gurriel.
 Díaz finished 6th in AL MVP voting and also won the 2023 Silver Slugger Award for AL first basemen.

 In 2024, Díaz had a 20-game hitting streak, breaking Jason Bartlett's record for the longest streak in Rays history.
 For the season, he hit .281/.341/.414 with 14 home runs and 65 runs batted in.
 Díaz was announced as part of FEPCUBE's "Patria y Vida" team of expatriate Cuban ballplayers participating in the inaugural Intercontinental Series in Barranquilla, Colombia.

 On March 14, 2025, the Rays announced that the team option for the 2026 season on Díaz's contract had been picked up, and that a vesting option for 2027 had been added.

+On May 7, 2026, Díaz doubled off of Boston Red Sox pitcher Jake Bennett for his 1,000th career hit, becoming the 20th Cuban–born player to achieve the feat.

 Personal life

 His father, Jorge, also defected from Cuba to play professional baseball in the United States.
 Jorge Díaz briefly played in the Texas Rangers organization and spent the rest of his career in independent leagues.
 Yandy was six years old when he last saw his father.
 Diaz is of Afro-Cuban descent.

-Díaz is married to his wife, Mayisleidis.
-They welcomed a son in July 2023.
+Díaz and his wife, Mayisleidis, have a son born in July 2023.